 From crusty French and ciabatta to soft sandwich loaves, making homemade bread is truly a culinary art.
+It’s important to know how to store it.

-However, the freshness that makes artisan bread so delicious can also be its downfall.
+The freshness that makes artisan bread so delicious can also be its downfall.
 Because fresh bread is devoid of preservatives, it often goes stale much quicker than pre-sliced loaves from the grocery store.
 This is great news for flavor, but bad news for long-lasting quality.

 Since quality and taste are at the heart of bread baking, it’s important to know how to store bread properly.
 Once you learn the basics, you’ll never risk your fresh bread going stale before you’ve had the chance to enjoy it.